tigoe/DMX-Examples/arduino-sacn.md

 ````

 It's not a bad idea to combine both of these techniques, as you'll see in the [sACN Fade knob](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACNFadeKnob) example.
 With a send delay of about 100ms, the effect on the physical interaction is relatively minimal, but the traffic reduction for the network is big.

-Examples:

-* [sACNSimple](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACNSimple): Sets three DMX channels to set the color of a fixture, then fades a fourth DMX channel to control the intensity.
-Sends every 100ms.

 * [sACN Fade knob](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACNFadeKnob): fades a DMX channel  over sACN based on the value of a potentiometer.
 Sends the DMX signal every 100ms, and only if the potentiometer has changed by more than 1%.